 <p style="text-align:center;"><a href="https://www.sebald.com/en/geocaching/cachercounter/" target="_blank"><img src="https://www.sebald.com/cachercounter/?gc=GCXXXXX&created=en" alt="CacherCounter"></a></p>

-And with German spelling of the date like this:
+And in German language with German spelling of the date like this:

 <p style="text-align:center;"><a href="https://www.sebald.com/en/geocaching/cachercounter/" target="_blank"><img src="https://www.sebald.com/cachercounter/?gc=GCXXXXX&created=de" alt="CacherCounter"></a></p>